anwarhussen36/Frontend-Projects/README.md

 ✅ To-Do List App
-Another project included in this portfolio is a To-Do List App — a simple yet functional task management app built using React.js.
+Another project included in this practice is a To-Do List App — a simple yet functional task management app built using React.js.

 🧰 Features
 ✅ Add new tasks with ease